jessicaschmilovich/Smart-Personal-Journal/README.md

 MoodLog.java: Logs mood (sentiment) results to a separate file

-Quotes.java: Generates a random motivational quote based on the detected mood
+Quotes.java: Generates a random motivational quote based on the user's detected mood that is saved with their journal entry

 SentimentAnalyzer.java: Analyzes sentiment using OpenNLP